Active Retrieval Augmented Generation: Introduction

-Retrieval-augmented LMs commonly use a retrieve-and-generate setup where they retrieve documents based on the user's input (e.g. questions in question answering), and then generate a complete answer conditioning on the retrieved documents~\cite{rag-lewis-2020,fid-2021-izacard,atlas-izacard-2022,reatt-jiang-2022,replug-shi-2023}.
-These single-time retrieval-augmented LMs have been found to outperform purely parametric LMs, particularly for short-form knowledge-intensive generation tasks such as factoid QA \cite{nq-kwiatkowski-2019,joshi-2017-triviaqa} and fact checking \cite{fever-thorne-2018}, where \emph{the information needs are clear in the user's input, and it is sufficient to retrieve relevant knowledge once solely based on the input}.
+Retrieval augmented LMs commonly use a retrieve-and-generate setup where they retrieve documents based on the user's input, and then generate a complete answer conditioning on the retrieved documents~\cite{drqa-chen-2017,realm-guu-2020,rag-lewis-2020,fid-2021-izacard,emdr2-2021-sachan,yono-2021-lee,reatt-jiang-2022,atlas-izacard-2022,webgpt-nakano-2021,webbrain-qin-2023,lazaridou-internet-2022,replug-shi-2023}.
+These single-time retrieval augmented LMs outperform purely parametric LMs, particularly for short-form knowledge-intensive generation tasks such as factoid question answering (QA) \cite{nq-kwiatkowski-2019,joshi-2017-triviaqa}, where \emph{the information needs are clear in the user's input, and it is sufficient to retrieve relevant knowledge once solely based on the input}.

-In recent years, increasingly powerful large LMs have demonstrated abilities in more complex tasks that involve generating long-form output, such as long-form QA \cite{eli5-fan-2019,asqa-stelmakh-2022}, open-domain summarization \cite{wikisum-cohen-2021,wikiasp-hayashi-2021,openmds-giorgi-2022}, and (chain-of-thought; CoT) reasoning \cite{cot-wei-2022,2wikimultihopqa-ho-2020,strategyqa-geva-2021,hendrycks-2020-mass}.
+Increasingly powerful large LMs have also demonstrated abilities in more complex tasks that involve generating long-form output, such as long-form QA \cite{eli5-fan-2019,asqa-stelmakh-2022}, open-domain summarization \cite{wikisum-cohen-2021,wikiasp-hayashi-2021,openmds-giorgi-2022}, and (chain-of-thought; CoT) reasoning \cite{cot-wei-2022,2wikimultihopqa-ho-2020,strategyqa-geva-2021,hendrycks-2020-mass}.
 In contrast to short-form generation, long-form generation presents complex information needs that are \emph{not always evident from the input alone}.
 Similar to how humans gradually gather information as we create content such as papers, essays, or books, long-form generation with LMs would \emph{require gathering multiple pieces of knowledge throughout the generation process}.
-For example in open-domain summarization \cite{openmds-giorgi-2022}, the goal is to generate a summary about a particular topic by retrieving references from the open web.
-The initial retrieval based on the topic name (e.g., Joe Biden) may not cover all aspects and details.
-Therefore, it is crucial to retrieve extra information as needed during the generation process, such as when generating a certain aspect (e.g., the education history of Joe Biden) or a specific detail (e.g., when did Joe Biden announce his candidacy for the 2020 presidential campaign).
+For example, to generate a summary about a particular topic, the initial retrieval based on the topic name (e.g., Joe Biden) may not cover all aspects and details.
+It is crucial to retrieve extra information as needed during generation, such as when generating a certain aspect (e.g., Joe Biden's education history) or a specific detail (e.g., the date of Joe Biden's presidential campaign announcement).